 Peer Review Process

 7.3 The peer review process is comprised of three (3) operating modes, standard peer review, tenure track peer review, and expanded peer review.
 The standard mode shall be utilized following the awarding of tenure for regular faculty and following the second evaluation of temporary faculty, except as set forth in section 7.12.1.
 No faculty member can evaluate their evaluator from the immediately preceding evaluation cycle.
 The expanded mode shall be utilized during the first two evaluations for temporary faculty.
 The tenure-track peer review mode which is utilized during the tenure process is set forth in section 7.14, inclusive.
+See Appendix G-1 through G-6 for evaluation component deadlines.

 7.3.1 For evaluations of tenure track and tenured faculty, the peer evaluation committee member(s) shall be tenured faculty who are appointed based on the following ranked priorities: a) same or related subject area within the division, b) within the division, c) volunteers from outside of the division.
 The peer evaluation committee for tenure track faculty is also known as the Division Tenure Committee (DTC) with further requirements set forth in Article 7.13.
 For evaluations of temporary faculty, peer review committee members shall be FT faculty following the ranked priorities above.